-The combined result of the increase in the yield on earning assets and the increase in rates paid on deposits and purchased funds led to an increase in the net interest margin from 3.18% for 2016 to 3.33% for 2017.
-Future changes in the net interest margin will be dependent upon multiple factors including further actions by the FOMC during 2018 in response to economic conditions and a new FOMC chairperson, the results of the current administration changes to economic policy and laws, competitive pressures in the various markets served, and changes in the structure of the balance sheet as a result of changes in customer demands for products and services.
+The combined result of the increase in the yield on earning assets and the increase in rates paid on deposits and purchased funds led to an increase in the net interest margin from 3.33% for 2017 to 3.43% for 2018.
+Future changes in the net interest margin will be dependent upon multiple factors including further actions by the FOMC during 2019 in response to economic conditions, the results of the current administration changes to economic policy and laws, competitive pressures in the various markets served, and changes in the structure of the balance sheet as a result of changes in customer demands for products and services.
+In general, we expect loans to reprice quicker than deposits in a rising rate environment as quantified in the sensitivity to market rates table in Item 7A..